abemin/fortiwebapi/README.md

    - set below schedule:
    - * * * * * python3 /path/to/your-script/fwb_to_influx.py >> /dev/null

 8. Add 1.json dashboard to grafana.
-Edit the policy dashboard as per your setting.
+Edit the query as per your setting.